I am an Assistant Professor in the Salmon P. Chase Center for Civics, Culture, and Society at The Ohio State University.

-My research and teaching interests are in religious pluralism and toleration, ancient and early modern political thought, French political thought, ethics and citizenship, and contemporary theories of liberalism and democracy.
+My research and teaching interests are in religious pluralism and toleration, early modern political thought, theories of liberalism and democracy, and ethics and citizenship.

-My research examines religious pluralism as an alternative framework for managing religious diversity, in contrast to liberal accounts of toleration.
+My current book project examines religious pluralism as an alternative framework for managing religious diversity in contrast to liberal accounts of toleration.
 Focusing on regimes that do not fit neatly into the category of liberal democracy, I draw from the history of political thought and a comparative analysis of case studies to show the various forms that religious pluralism can take and the normative value of pluralism.
-My work also engages with topics and thinkers within modern political thought, including the concept of civil religion in Rousseau’s Social Contract.
+Beyond the book project, my research explores themes of social cohesion and toleration within modern political thought.
+My work has been published in The Review of Politics.

 I can be reached at seah.11@osu.edu.